FeeSimple/eos-tracker-mysql/README.md

-# EOS tracker tool with MySQL
+# XFS tracker tool with MySQL

-EOS tracker tool is made up of the following things:
+XFS tracker tool is made up of the following things:

     eos-tracker-frontend <--> eos-tracker-api <--> MySQL <--> Redis <--> nodeos